The two words that strike fear and sometimes love into HR and Business Leaders, "company culture." Is it overrated? Is it driving or taking from…

 Your employees should understand that BYOD doesn’t mean a free for all when it comes to acceptable devices for work.
 Depending on your company’s software and email, make sure to only allow compatible devices to reduce IT headaches down the road.
-By ensuring everyone’s devices are compatible you lessen your risk for IT support and security breaches.
+By ensuring everyone’s devices are compatible, you lessen your risk for IT support and security breaches.

 Just because you’re letting your employees choose their own devices doesn’t mean you can also leave your company’s IT security in their hands as well.
 In fact, you should strengthen your company’s IT security policy to counteract the heightened risk for breaches.

 While it’s no fun to think about having to fire employees or having them leave your company, you have to have policies in place for when it inevitably happens.

 Just like you have policies for exit interviews, if you have a BYOD policy you should include what happens when an employee leaves.
 Do you reserve the right to wipe their phone or tablet’s data?
 Is it limited only to secure business information?
 These are the types of questions to think about when drafting your BYOD policy.
 Most importantly, make sure your employees are aware of this.
-Matt Karlyn, a partner at Boston law firm Cooley LLP says

-, "I can't tell you the number of times we get an issue where a company needs to reach in and wipe a device or look at a device, and the employee is shocked to learn that this is permitted under the company policies."
+I can't tell you the number of times we get an issue where a company needs to reach in and wipe a device or look at a device, and the employee is shocked to learn that this is permitted under the company policies.

-they use for federal agencies who have instituted BYOD policies.
+If you don’t know where to start when putting together your BYOD policy, here is a good resource to get you started.
 BYOD policies are great for cutting device and data costs as well as giving your employees more freedom, but the security of your company’s communications and data are of upmost importance, so be sure to create an airtight BYOD policy and make sure your employees understand it.

 Are you in interested in a cost-effective cross-devise solution for reaching and engaging everyone in your organization?